 We now know that sitting for long periods (http://www.cardiotech.com.au/_blog/Latest_Fitness_News/post/is-sitting-is-the-new-smoking/)can be harmful for our health.
 We also know that even if we exercise outside of work hours, it may not undo all the hours spent on our backsides.
 Yep, that's right.
 Our bodies are designed to move, and there ..

 Two million Australians are at high risk of type 2 diabetes.
 You might think of Diabetes as something to worry about later in life.
 But it’s what we do right now that can put us at risk of developing it.
 Type 2 diabetes can be prevented or delayed in up to 58 per cent of cases through early detection and lifestyle modification.
 In or ..

 It's addictive, potentially harmful and absolutely everywhere.
 But is sugar really a poison?
 About 35 years ago, the developed world made a radical change in its diet.
 We stripped away fat, and added sugar.
 For instance, since 1990, consumption of sugar in Britain has increased by 31 per cent - now eating 1.25lbs per person a week.
 Th ..

 Looking for a reason to unhand that éclair?
 Here’s your sugar takedown du jour: A new global study published in PLoS ONE found an independent, direct link between sugar in the food supply and our risk of developing diabetes.
-Researchers from the Stanford University School of Medicine, the University of California Berkeley, an ..
+Researchers from the Stanford University School of Medicine, the University of California Berkeley, and the Univers ..